djradon/public-notes/vs.class-vs-individual.md

 ## Fourth Option

 - use one of the class annotation properties, e.g.
   - rdfs:comment, rdfs:seeAlso, rdfs:isDefinedBy, or
   - a custom annotation defined with owl:AnnotationProperty
+    - used to add additional information to classes, properties, or individuals without affecting the logical structure of the ontology.
+      - t.2024.05.25.14 well, kinda

+### AnnotationProperty example

 ## References